-Heather is an author and producer of yoga dvds.
-Freedom of the Body is one of the first instructional dvds to highlight the practices of yoga back bending.
-Since its conception, it has motivated and reached students on a global level.
-To her credit, she is the sole author of a 2-year ethnographic research project on Yoga for Children in the educational system both in India and North America.
-Heather also self-published, Yoga Essentials: Back Bending Basics, a handbook on the methods to develop your back bending practice.
+Heather is an author and producer of yoga dvds & cds.
+Freedom of the Body is one of the first instructional yoga dvds to illustrate the foundational practices of yoga back bending.
+Since its conception, it has reached yoga students all over the world.
+To her credit, she is the sole author of a 2-year ethnographic project conducted in South India on Yoga in School for Children and how to teach it in North American schools.
+Its mandate is to bring Yoga into the classroom curriculum for spiritual growth and development.

 Without any formal training, I rented a space in a Lutheran church in Seoul to teach yoga.
 What lead me to do this is a mystery.
 I thought teaching yoga might be a good way to get into shape, become healthy and answer some of my deeper questions.
 I generally approached yoga from the stand-point of, “Let’s get a good workout”.